 Step by step.
 You go to the Nepal Tourist Board office.
 Fill the forms.
 Give your photos.
 Pay money.
 Get your trekking permit and TIMS.
 In total it took us only about 1 hour.

-Our Route – Annapurna Circuit Trek
+3. Route – Annapurna Circuit Trek

 1) In June 2016 we started hiking Annapurna circuit trek from Besi Sahar, and finished in Beni.